-Satellite Imagery and aerial photography have proven to be important tools in support of mineral exploration projects.
-They can be used in a variety of ways.
-Firstly they provide geologists and field crews the location of tracks, roads, fences and inhabited areas.
-This is important for mapping out potential access corridors for exploration areas and considering the environmental impact of large project.
-These images are also useful for mapping outcrops and regolith systematics andacross exploration blocks and over regional areas.
+Satellite imagery and aerial photography have proven to be important tools in support of mineral exploration projects.
+The tools are used in a variety of ways.
+Firstly, they provide geologists and field crews with the location of tracks, roads, fences, and inhabited areas.
+This is important for mapping out potential access corridors for exploration areas and considering the environmental impact af large project.
+The satellite map data is also useful for mapping outcrops and regolith systematics and vegetation cover across exploration blocks and over regional areas.

 Morenci Mine Mineral Mapping - Arizona, USA

-The Morenci satellite image above is an open-pit copper mine in southeast Arizona is North America's leading producer of copper.
-This processed and interpreted ASTER image used short wavelength infrared bands to highlight in bright pink the altered rocks in the Morenci pit associated with copper mineralization.
+The Morenci satellite image above is an open-pit copper mine in southeast Arizona that North America's leading producer of copper.
+This processed and interpreted ASTER image used short wavelength, infrared bands, to highlight in bright pink the altered rocks in the Morenci pit associated with copper mineralization.

 Mine in Saline, California

 ASTER (15m) Satellite Images